Bellona Arsenal: Antebellum years

 Bellona Foundry supplied much ordnance to the Army and Navy of the United States throughout the antebellum period.
 The Arsenal repaired small arms and engaged in a few other functions until 1832; thereafter, it only received and stored cannon.
 The Army removed the garrison to Fort Monroe in 1833 but left a single ordnance sergeant as a caretaker.

 In 1837 the War Department declared disused Bellona Arsenal surplus.
 Thomas Randolph and a partner leased several buildings for a silkworm farm.

 Maj.
 Clarke died in 1844, and supervision of Bellona Foundry passed to Dr. Junius L. Archer, who leased a residence from the Arsenal complex.
 In 1856 Dr. Archer purchased Bellona Arsenal from the federal government for $2650.

 Bellona Arsenal, nearby Tredegar Iron Works, and three facilities in other states cast heavy cannon immediately before the American Civil War.

 American Civil War

 Bellona Arsenal and the somewhat larger Tredegar Iron Works manufactured cannons and similar armaments for the Confederate military.
 Dr. Archer leased both Arsenal and Foundry to the Confederate States and retained a job as superintendent of the complex.
 Bellona ranked second as a producer of Confederate armaments.

 Closure

 The owners tore down the barracks, quarters for officers, and one workshop in 1872; only three workshops of the original eight quadrangle buildings (and the powder magazine) survived at the old Bellona Arsenal.
 They sold the arsenal property in 1877.

-The property changed hands several times; in 1942, Mr. Merle C. Luck purchased the surviving buildings and began to renovate them.
+The property changed hands several times; in 1942, Mr. C. Merle Luck purchased the surviving buildings and began to renovate them.
 He later converted them into residences.